 73. If the President vetoes tax legislation, Congress:

 A. cannot override the President's veto.

-- B. can override the President's veto with a 50 percent positive vote in the House and Senate.
+B. can override the President's veto with a 50 percent positive vote in the House and Senate.

-- C. can override the President's veto with a 2/3rd positive vote in the House and Senate.
+C. can override the President's veto with a 2/3 rd positive vote in the House and Senate.

-- D. can override the President's veto with a 75 percent positive vote in the House and Senate.
+D. can override the President's veto with a 75 percent positive vote in the House and Senate.

-- E. None of these.
+E. None of the above.

-- 74. Jeremy has a new client.
-He has identified a research question that relates to a transaction that the client completed several months ago.
+74. Jeremy has a new client.
+He has identified a research question that relates to a transaction that the

+client completed several months ago.
 This type of research question will primarily involve:

-- A. open facts.

-- B. new facts.

-- C. old facts.

-- D. closed facts.

-- E. None of these.

-- 75. In a planning context,

-- A. closed facts are preferred to open facts.

-- B. new facts are preferred to old facts.

-- C. old facts are preferred to new facts.

-- D. open facts are preferred to closed facts.

-- E. None of these.

-- 76. Which of the following types of tax services are arranged by code section?

-- A. legal tax service.

-- B. annotated tax service.

-- C. professional tax service.

-- D. topical tax service.

-- E. None of these.

-- 77. Which of the following is not a common tool used in conducting tax research?

-- A. citator.

-- B. annotated tax service.

-- C. topical tax service.

-- D. keyword search.

-- E. None of these.

-- 78. Which of the following is not a source of a tax practitioner's professional responsibilities?

-- A. AICPA Code of Professional Conduct.

-- B. Statements on Standards for Tax Services.

-- C. Circular 230.

-- D. State Board of Accountancy statutes.

-- E. None of these.

-- 79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position complies with the standards imposed by the applicable tax authority. - C. only if the position meets the "more likely than not" standard. - D. only if the position meets the "clear and convincing evidence" standard. - E. None of these.
+A. open facts.

+B. new facts.

+C. old facts.

+D. closed facts.

+E. None of the above.

+75. In a planning context,

+A. closed facts are preferred to open facts.

+B. new facts are preferred to old facts.

+C. old facts are preferred to new facts.

+D. open facts are preferred to closed facts.

+E. None of the above.

+76. Which of the following types of tax services are arranged by code section?

+A. legal tax service.

+B. annotated tax service.

+C. professional tax service.

+D. topical tax service.

+E. None of the above.

+2

+77. Which of the following is not a common tool used in conducting tax research?

+A. citator.

+B. annotated tax service.

+C. topical tax service.

+D. keyword search.

+E. None of the above.

+78. Which of the following is not a source of a tax practitioner's professional responsibilities?

+A. AICPA Code of Professional Conduct.

+B. Statements on Standards for Tax Services.

+C. Circular 230.

+D. State Board of Accountancy statutes.

+E. None of the above.

+79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position:

+A. if the position is frivolous and disclosed on the tax return.

+B. if the position complies with the standards imposed by the applicable tax authority.

+C. only if the position meets the "more likely than not" standard.

+D. only if the position meets the "clear and convincing evidence" standard.

+E. None of the above.

 80. Circular 230 was issued by:

+A. AICPA.

+B. State Boards of Accountancy.

+C. American Bar Association.

+D. IRS.

+E. None of the above.